rbisdorff/Digraph3/docSphinx/pearls.rst

 For concluding, it is worthwhile noticing again that it is the *neutral* value of our bipolar-valued epistemic logic that allows us to easily handle alpha% confidence or not of outranking situations when confronted with uncertain criteria significances.
 Remarkable furthermore is the usage, the standard Gaussian error function provides by delivering *signed likelihood values* immediately concerning either a *positive* relational statement, or when negative, its negated version.

-Back to :ref:`Content Table <Pearls-Tutorial-label>`
+Back to :ref:`Content Table <Pearls-label>`

 .. _Stable-Outranking-Tutorial-label:

 Robustness analysis of bipolar-valued outranking digraphs
 ---------------------------------------------------------

-Cardinal or Ordinal criteria significances ..........................................
+Cardinal or ordinal criteria significances ..........................................

 The required cardinal significance weights of the performance criteria represent the *Achilles*' heel of the outranking approach.
 Rarely will indeed a decision maker be cognitively competent for suggesting precise decimal-valued criteria significance weights.
 More often, the decision problem will involve more or less equally important decision objectives with more or less equi-significant criteria.
 A random example of such a decision problem may be generated with the :py:class:`randPerfTabs.Random3ObjectivesPerformanceTableau` class.